keeto/testigo/Readme.md

 Testigo: A CommonJS Testing Framework
 =====================================

 Testigo is a basic testing framework for CommonJS.
-It could be used asynchronously, it is engine agnostic and relies on explicit argument declarations for its test functions.
+It could be used asynchronously, it is engine-agnostic and relies on explicit argument declarations for its test functions.

 A Taste of Syntax